 Dresden rulers function similarly to triangle and hexagon rulers, but they come in a pyramid shape.
 They’re triangular in shape, but they have longer sides and shorter bases.

-Dresden rulers are best for creating wheels and other creative shapes.
+Dresden rulers are best for creating wheels and other creative shapes with your fabrics.

 5. Curved Rulers

 If you’re working on a quilt that has circles or curves, you’ll need a curved ruler.
 These are the best quilting rulers if you want to do border designs or create more interesting fabric quilt blocks.

 Hello and welcome to my site!
 My name is Shannon and I have been and avid quilter for over 20 years.
 My love of quilts came at an early age from my grandmother.
 I am a mother of 2 and lives in the US with her loving husband.